Home

 Anand versus Kasparov - 1995 World Championship

 I have not much faith in the Dragon when playing the black pieces because White can choose to play the Yugoslav Attack as above, which in my view favors White.
-There are sufficient other good sicilian variations around to be played which give better chances for Black than the Dragon, so why should I play it then?
-Play a few games yourself with the Dragon as Black then you know what I mean.
+There are sufficient other good Sicilian variations around to be played which give better chances for Black than the Dragon, so why should I play it then?
+Play a few games yourself with the Dragon as Black then you will know what I mean.

 Alternative Moves to the Yugoslav Attack for White are: